metabase/metabase/docs/troubleshooting-guide/filters.md

-# My filters don't work
+# My dashboard filters don't work

 You have tried to add a [filter widget][filter-widget-gloss] to your dashboard, but: